 Nylon, another popular plastic, possesses similar qualities but is most ideal for items requiring flexibility.
 The most obvious example of nylon’s immense strength is, of course, nylon tights.
 The ability to be extruded and made into fibers has made nylon an extremely popular alternative to natural fibers, often used in applications requiring high-tensile fabric, for instance in the manufacturing of parachutes, yarn, and bristles.
 Nylon can now commonly be found in most households, typically in the form of toothbrush bristles, dental floss, and hosiery.

 Around 35% of plastics manufactured in developed countries are used for plastic packaging.
 Most commonly, low-density polyethylene is the plastic of choice, possessing all the ideal qualities for packaging materials while remaining relatively inexpensive to create.
-LDPE is a partially degradable plastic, meaning it is embued with additional natural polymers to make it partially biodegradable.
+LDPE is a partially degradable plastic, meaning it is imbued with additional natural polymers to make it partially biodegradable.
 Do not let this fool you, however.

 Proper disposal of LDPE is incredibly difficult, and though it may partially degrade under the correct circumstances, partial degradation will not eliminate the plastic or its impact on the environment altogether.
 LDPE is commonly used in the manufacturing of grocery bags, cling wrap, flexible containers, and clear plastic packaging.

-Polyethelene Terephthalate is a versatile plastic possessing both extreme strength and flexibility.
+Polyethylene Terephthalate is a versatile plastic possessing both extreme strength and flexibility.
 Because of this, PET is frequently used in both the manufacturing of plastic bottles and the creation of synthetic fibers for non-woven products like disposable medical garments.
-Like other thermoplastics, PET can be shaped and molded virtually endlessly to create a wide variety of products, though due to its extreme moldability is not ideal for containing hot beverages.
+Like other thermoplastics, PET can be shaped and molded virtually endlessly to create a wide variety of products, though due to its extreme moldability it is not ideal for containing hot beverages.

 What’s the Problem with Plastic?